Columbia Daily Tribune: History

-In 2017, the Columbia Daily Tribune moved to a morning delivery format for all 7 days.
-The prices rose to a dollar for weekdays and Saturdays and 2 dollars for Sundays.
+In 2017, the Columbia Daily Tribune moved to a morning delivery format for all 7 days of the week.
+The prices rose to a dollar for weekdays and Saturdays and 2 dollars on Sundays.

+In July of 2025, the Tribune's parent company, Gannett, announced its closure of printing and packaging operations in Columbia.
+These processes were instead moved to Des Moines, Iowa, where other Gannett printing operations take place.

 Environment

 The Tribune is an environmentally friendly newspaper, using in excess of 90% recycled newsprint.
 On June 11, 2008, the Columbia Tribune reported that it is the state leader in use of recycled newsprint.

 Game Over

 Started in 2006, Game Over was a video game themed blog and weekly column in the Columbia Tribune.
-On December 31, 2006 the Tribune reported that the Game Over article Wii’s democracy makes mockery of meritocracy generated 16,766 hits, the ninth most of the year for their site.
+On December 31, 2006, the Tribune reported that the Game Over article Wii's democracy makes mockery of meritocracy generated 16,766 hits, the ninth most of the year for their site.
 The column was originally written by Greg Miller, but in 2007, he moved on to work for IGN.
 Miller was replaced by Paul Dziuba, who was hired specifically for the column.

 As of February 4, 2009, Game Over is no longer published.